um-grex/grex-docs/content/docs/grex/data/_index.md

 ## Data sharing

 Sharing of accounts login information (like passwords or SSH keys) is stricty forbidden on Grex, as well as on most of the HPC systems.
 There is a mechanism of data/file sharing that does not require sharing of the accounts.
-To access each others' data on Grex, the UNIX groups and permissions mechanism can be used as explined here(Link).
+To access each others' data on Grex, the UNIX groups and permissions mechanism can be used.

 ## Disclaimer of any responsibility for Data loss